Ruby Schleicher: AFL Women's career

 Collingwood re-signed Schleicher for the 2018 season during the trade period in May 2017.

 Collingwood re-signed Schleicher for the 2019 season during the trade period in June 2018.

 In the 2021 AFL Women's season, Schleicher was awarded with her maiden All-Australian blazer, named on the half back position.
 It was revealed Schleicher had signed on with Collingwood for two years on 10 June 2021.
 Schleicher achieved selection in Champion Data's 2021 AFLW All-Star stats team, after leading the league for total intercept possessions and intercept marks in the 2021 season.

+In 2024, Schleicher was named among Collingwood's best players in losses to Sydney in week 1 and West Coast in one of week 4's matches, and was Collingwood's best player in its other week 4 loss to the Western Bulldogs.

+On 6 December 2024, Schleicher was awarded the best and fairest in Collingwood's AFLW team, with a total of 110 votes across the 11 games for the season, just overtaking the first-year player Lucy Cronin, with 102 votes.
+Schleicher averaged 26.5 disposals for the season, and totaled 60 intercept possessions and 48 tackles across the season.

+In July 2025, Schleicher was named the Collingwood AFLW captain for the 2025 season, following the captaincy of Brianna Davey.

 Statistics

-Updated to the end of S7 (2022).
+Updated to the end of the 2025 season.